 Reasons Why Sellers Pay the Closing Costs of the Buyer

-There are several reasons why seller concessions are provided, here are some:
+Here are several reasons why seller concessions are provided:

-- You Get to Sell Fast: When the burden of closing costs are excluded the sale will be quicker.
+2. You Get to Sell Fast: When the burden of closing costs is excluded the sale will be quicker.
 The buyer can speed up the other processes with less worry.

 How Can Sellers Handle Closing Costs Efficiently?

-You can effectively roll the closing costs into the mortgage loan.
+Sellers can raise the asking price to include the closing costs.
+This way you can effectively include the closing costs in the mortgage loan.
 This can help avoid paying out of both your pockets.

 For example, if you want to list your house for $270,000.
 You can agree to cover the closing costs of the buyer and list it at $280,000.
 This way you raise the price of the house to cover the closing cost.

 Most buyers would rather pay a higher mortgage and deal with additional costs.
-A few extra thousand dollars make no difference to them.
+A few extra thousand dollars in the mortgage makes no difference to them.

 Final Word